BrokenShell/Fortuna/README.md

 module default and reseeds it before its next draw.
 A generator created through `from_entropy()` behaves similarly.

-Explicit deterministic generators intentionally retain copied state through `fork`.
-Derive a separate stream for each worker when repeated worker streams are not intended:
+Explicit deterministic generators intentionally preserve copied state through `fork`.
+Derive a separate stream for each worker that needs a distinct
+sequence:

 ```python
 worker_generator = Fortuna.for_stream(root_seed, worker_id)